People

 Ruby Mustill

-Ruby is a third-year Ecology and Evolutionary Biology (EEB) PhD student interested in development, sexual selection, and the evolution of primate behavior and signaling.
-She studied anthropology and evolutionary biology at Columbia University, where she wrote a senior thesis comparing sexual swellings and sexual behavior in parous and nulliparous female Kinda baboons.
+Ruby is a third-year Ecology and Evolutionary Biology (EEB) PhD candidate interested in life history, sexual selection, and the evolution of primate behavior and signaling.
+She studied anthropology and evolutionary biology at Columbia University, where she wrote a senior thesis comparing sexual swellings and sexual behavior in adolescent and adult female Kinda baboons.
 After graduating from Columbia in 2021, she studied rhesus macaques in Puerto Rico and Kinda baboons in Zambia.
 Ruby’s PhD research is focused on the evolution of adolescence in primates.
 She particularly enjoys reading about new findings that challenge traditional Darwinian ideas about sex roles in animals, and she aims to do the same with her future research.

 Lab Alumni